You have signs of severe dehydration. These

 which you and your doctor observe your symptoms or condition

 have diarrhea, stomach cramps, and other symptoms of stomach flu (gastroenteritis).
-You usually recover from these
+Most people recover from these

 gastrointestinal illnesses at home in several days without medical treatment.